AdoNunes/DiscordAlertsTrader/README.md

 **Current Discord servers being used**:
-- **EnhancedMarket** TradeProElite (profitable strategies about 10-8k month [fully pays $100 membership], uses software to quickly send trade alerts for minimal delay even for scalpings and uses a bot to track trades alerted PnL and market price PnL, full transparency.
-Good for learning how to trade with live sessions): invite links with 5 day trials: [Gold](https://whop.com/tradeproelite/?d2c=true&directPlanId=plan_j1IIQmDRiu63q&pass=prod_rJqBNfMDOprhs&a=transverseblouse3c34) or [VIP (with live trading)](https://whop.com/tradeproelite/?d2c=true&directPlanId=plan_dz8MNZD1bO6Vi&pass=prod_KtXKwzfXMW7ck&a=transverseblouse3c34)
+- **EnhancedMarket** TradeProElite (profitable strategies about 10-8k month that's what EnhancedMarket makes [fully pays $49/week membership], uses software to send trade alerts with minimal delay even for scalps and uses my bot to track trade' alerted PnL and market price PnL, full transparency.
+Good for learning how to trade with live sessions): [invite link](https://whop.com/tradeproelite/?d2c=true&directPlanId=plan_Tsd3DPmZoN5nW&pass=prod_KtXKwzfXMW7ck&a=transverseblouse3c34))
-- **Xtrades** (alerts with market price data tracked with a bot, their stats posted on their web match what you can get, multiple analysts, see historical trades in the GUI Analysts tabs [$38 membership]): [invite link](https://app.xtrades.net/invite/4lk91GuPz0KsoJWYP74ieg)
-- **BullTrades** (good for shorting [bad trades, delayed alerts, they show alerted PnL but hide market priced PnL], see historical trades in this repo data/analyst_portfolio_bulltrades.csv(5/10 to 8/7) and [stats screenshot image](media/bulltrades_stats_05_08.png)): [invite link](https://bulltrades.net/?ref=ndrjogi)
+- **Prosperity Trades** Vader the analyst uses my alerter bot that reads filled orders in webull and sends a discord alert, it also uses my tracking bot to register alerted and market PnL [invite link](https://whop.com/checkout/plan_hVOeBlJUWJRpP?d2c=true&a=transverseblouse3c34)

-Supports any Discord channel with structured BTP/STC alerts as message contents (server_formatting.py has functions to change different server formattings, including embedded messages)
+Supports any Discord channel with structured BTP/STC alerts as message contents (server_formatting.py has functions to change different server formattings, including embedded messages).
+It has over 20 custom analysts' formatting.

 Let me know if you find the package useful or need support by dropping me a DM or visiting the [discord server](https://discord.gg/9ejghcjpar)